 Some of the Services may include features or services that allow you to directly provide us with contact information, such as your full name and email address, and other information about you.
 This includes the following:

-- Contact information and any other information you choose to include when you communicate with us, including via email, or respond to our communications, or subscribe to DWT publications, which include our newsletters, client advisories, blogs, and other materials.
+- Contact information and any other information you choose to include when you communicate with us, including via email, respond to our communications, or subscribe to DWT publications, which include our newsletters, client advisories, blogs, and other materials.
 If you contact us, we may keep a record of that correspondence and any contact information provided.

 - When you register for a webinar or event.

 - When you inquire about or apply for a position with us.

 - When you complete a survey administered by us or a service provider acting on our behalf.